 You should have attended training on how to Log-on to the appropriate section of the JP Morgan Chase website with your user ID and password.
 JP Morgan Chase pays the vendor within three working days of your purchase; your transaction will be visible on its site at that time.

 Apply the correct Banner account number, a description of your purchase, and approve the charge on the JP Morgan Chase online system.
 All descriptions and FOAPAL account charges must be entered prior to printing your Expense Report at the end of each Month.

 Any transactions not reviewed will be posted to the default FOAPAL account assigned to your card.

 Usually within the first 10 days of a new month, the charges from the previous month will be reflected in your budget within the Banner system.

 If you do not complete your Reconciliation Report on time or attach all your receipt/detail backup, your card may be put on hold, canceled with charging privileges revoked.

-If you are leaving the College, your card must be surrendered to the Purchasing Office two weeks before your final day with the reconciliation of any purchases that have been made.
+If you are leaving the College, your card must be surrendered to the Procurement Services Office two weeks before your final day with the reconciliation of any purchases that have been made.

 We want the P-Card to be a tool that makes your job easier.
 Please remember, to ensure the continued success of the P-card program we must meet and comply with all auditing controls of various government agencies, risk management, and audit services.
 All receipts and reconciliations must be done properly.
 Adequate documentation must be maintained to record the transactions, and all supporting documentation (including credits) must be forwarded with your reconciliation Expense Report to the Procurement Office.
 Review of the online transactions and proper allocation of the charges to another FOAPAL is the responsibility of the cardholder.
 If you find that you need to have additional training, have questions, or need to have any of your limits altered, please contact the Procurement Office.